 The Oriental cockroach is considered the filthiest among the filthy.
 Oriental cockroaches are larger and darker compared to other cockroach species.
 They dwell in dirty, cooler places and create a strong smell.
 They eat garbage and organic material.

-- Cockroaches love to live in dirty places, and they eat filth.
-It is best to clean up around your house.
+Clean up around your house.
 Throw your trash regularly.
 Wipe off food spills on the tables, stovetops, floors, and kitchen sinks.
 Do not leave your dishes and other kitchen utensils on the sink overnight; wash them immediately.

-- Caulk cracks, crevices, and holes.
+Caulk cracks, crevices, and holes.
 These are possible entry points for the roaches.
 Seal off gaps between the interior and the exterior of the house.

-- Remove possible hiding places.
+Remove possible hiding places.
 Remove clutter like paper and cardboard boxes.

-- Store your food in airtight containers.
+Store your food in airtight containers.
 The most important thing is to remove all their food source.

-- Make sure to put a lid on your trash can.
+Make sure to put a lid on your trash can.
 Whether your food is fresh or spoiled does not matter to the roaches; they will eat them all, even your garbage.

-- Use cockroach bait with poison.
+Use cockroach bait with poison.
 Baits are always effective.
 Once the cockroach eats the poisoned bait, it will bring portions of it back to its hiding place and effectively kill many other roaches.

 These are some of the simple ways to prevent cockroach infestation.
-Remember, a pest-free home is a healthy home.
+Remember, a pest-free home is a healthy home!